louiscam/louiscam.github.io/_research/network-systems.md

 ## Manuscript in preparation

 Cammarata, L., Jiang, K., Jin, J. and Ke, Z.T..
-"Mixed Membership Estimation in the Dynamic Degree-Corrected Mixed Membership Stochastic Block Model". *Manuscript in preparation*.
+Mixed Membership Estimation in the Dynamic Degree-Corrected Mixed Membership Stochastic Block Model. *Manuscript in preparation*.

 > In this work, I develop a dynamic mixed-membership estimation algorithm using spectral methods in the Degree-Corrected Mixed Membership Stochastic Block Model and apply the algorithm to several real-world network data sets.